 Category II EPIRBs are manual activation only units.
 If you own one of these, it should be stored in the most accessible location on board where it can be quickly accessed in an emergency.

-If you have a 406 MHz EPIRB their signal can be instantly detected by geostationary satellites.
+406 MHz beacons are digitally coded and transmit distress signals without delay.
 This means that even a brief inadvertent signal can generate a false alert.
 To avoid getting a call from the Coast Guard make sure that when you test your EPIRB you follow the manufacturer's recommendations carefully.
 Or, follow these guidelines for general beacon testing & inspecting procedures.

 Also, make certain that you register your EPIRB.
 If for some reason your beacon does activate inadvertently and it is registered, the call you receive from the Coast Guard will be a friendly one.
 If it is not registered, it may not be quite so friendly.
 More importantly, registration will help rescue forces find you faster in an emergency and allow you to make an important contribution to the safety of others by not needlessly occupying SAR resources that may be needed in an actual emergency.
 If you need to register a 406 MHz EPIRB, you can now register online or you may download a beacon registration form from the registration website and then fax the form to us at: (301) 817-4565.
 For any other registration questions, please call us at: 1-888-212-SAVE (7283).